Shodan

 2. Contextualizing and Prioritizing Risks:

-Reporting and Prioritization: ThreatNG's reporting features provide a comprehensive view of the organization's security posture, including vulnerabilities identified through Shodan and other sources.
-This allows security teams to prioritize their efforts and focus on the most critical risks.
+Reporting and Prioritization: ThreatNG's comprehensive reporting features provide a unified view of security risks, integrating Shodan's findings and analysis.
+With reports like "Executive, Technical, Prioritized, Security Ratings, Inventory, Ransomware Susceptibility, and U.S. SEC Filings," security teams gain the clarity needed to prioritize efforts and effectively address the most critical risks.

 3. Facilitating Remediation and Collaboration: